-Of the women who experienced bleeding during pregnancy, 12% percent of women experienced a miscarriage compared to 13% of women who did not bleed.
+Of the women who experienced bleeding during pregnancy, 12% experienced a miscarriage compared with 13% of women who did not bleed.
 They cited fibroids and prior miscarriage as maternal characteristics associated with bleeding.

-While most women will have a once-off bleed, a small percent may bleed throughout their whole pregnancy.
-This may be in the form of spotting, streaking, or period-like blood loss.
+While most women will have one incidence of bleeding, a few women bleed throughout their pregnancy.
+It can take the form of spotting, streaking, or period-like blood loss.

 Do I Need To Tell My Doctor Or Midwife?

-Below is an explanation of some of the more common reasons for bleeding during pregnancy, and as you will read, its not always sinister.
-If the bleeding is accompanied by strong cramping, speak to your doctor or midwife asap.
-Some mild cramping/stretching sensations can be experienced in a healthy pregnancy though.
+Below is an explanation of some of the more common reasons for bleeding during pregnancy, and as you will read, it’s not always sinister.
+It’s possible to experience mild cramping or stretching sensations during a healthy pregnancy, but if there is bleeding accompanied by strong cramping, speak to your doctor or midwife as soon as possible.

 Possible Cause #1: Implantation Bleeding or Streaking

 When a fertilised egg attaches to the uterine lining, this can result in light spotting or streaking (streaks of blood).
-Usually this only lasts a day or two and occurs during the time between implantation no longer than when your period was due (some women mistakenly think they have just had a light period).
+Usually it lasts only a day or two and occurs during the time of implantation, at about the time when your period is due, which means some women mistakenly think they have just had a light period.
 Implantation bleeding is usually bright fresh blood like that which you would expect to see if you cut your finger.
 It can also be in the form of a pink mucus stain.
-However do mention it to your carer for safe measure.
+Just to be sure, mention it to your carer.

 Possible Cause #2: Breakthrough Bleeding

-Some women experience what is known as ‘breakthrough bleeding’ at the times when your period would have normally been due.
-So this would be at 4, 8 and 12 weeks of pregnancy.
-It is often accompanied by the feeling that you would normally associate with your period being imminent i.e. back ache, cramps, a heavy sensation in your pelvis, feeling bloated and ‘off’.
+Some women experience what is known as ‘breakthrough bleeding’, at the times when a period would have normally been due, at 4, 8 and 12 weeks of pregnancy.
+It is often accompanied by the feeling that you would normally associate with your period being imminent, i.e. back ache, cramps, a heavy sensation in your pelvis, feeling bloated and ‘off’.

-Of course, the period doesn’t arrive (even though you feel like it will) because you are actually pregnant!
+Of course, because you are actually pregnant, the period doesn’t arrive (even though you feel like it will).
 During pregnancy, hormones prevent your period from occurring.
-Sometimes the hormone levels are not yet high enough to stop your period and therefore you have this breakthrough bleeding.
-It can last for around three months – after this time the placenta begins to take over hormone production from your ovaries.
-Some women may experience breakthrough bleeding throughout the whole pregnancy and have healthy babies, under the close watch of their carer.
+Sometimes, if the hormone levels are not yet high enough to stop your period, the result is breakthrough bleeding.
+It can last for about three months; after this time the placenta begins to take over hormone production from the ovaries.
+Some women experience breakthrough bleeding throughout the pregnancy and, under the close watch of their carer, have healthy babies.

 Possible Cause #3: Threatened or Actual Miscarriage

-Studies indicate that around one third of pregnancies end in miscarriage (the medical term is spontaneous abortion) but don’t despair – these figures refer to the first 12 weeks of pregnancy, including very early miscarriages that occur before you even realise that you are pregnant.
-Often this is a result of a damaged fetus – your body may reject a pregnancy that is unable to survive its complications.
+Studies indicate that about one third of pregnancies end in miscarriage (the medical term is spontaneous abortion).
+Don’t despair.
+These figures refer to the first 12 weeks of pregnancy, and include very early miscarriages that occur even before women realise that they are pregnant.
+A miscarriage of the kind is often a result of a damaged fetus; it means a woman’s body is rejecting a pregnancy that is unable to survive its complications.

 Once you have reached the 14-16 week mark you can be fairly sure that your pregnancy is safe.
-It’s probably not such a bad idea to refrain from telling the world you are pregnant until you get to the 12 week mark for this reason.
-Although you might be busting to share your wonderful news, it can be very distressing to have to tell the world again if you lose the pregnancy.
-Sometimes sympathy is comforting but sometimes it can be overwhelming when you are grieving for lost dreams.
+It’s probably not such a bad idea to refrain from telling the world you are pregnant until you get to the 12 week mark.
+Although you might be bursting to share your wonderful news, it can be very distressing to have to break the news that you have lost the pregnancy.
+Sympathy is often comforting but sometimes it can be overwhelming when you are grieving for lost dreams.

-Common signs of miscarriage include bleeding (being most common), cramping, backache and stomach pains.
+Common signs of miscarriage include bleeding (the most common), cramping, backache and stomach pains.
 Women commonly say that they no longer ‘feel pregnant’ when they have miscarried and are bleeding.
-The signs of pregnancy disappear, no more nausea, sore breasts of bloated tummy.
-If you are bleeding and feel like this then chances are that you have lost the baby.
-If you are bleeding but still feel pregnant then the chances are very good that the bleeding is just a scare and the little one is hanging on in there.
+The signs of pregnancy disappear – no more nausea, sore breasts or bloated tummy.
+If you are bleeding and feel this way, then chances are that you have lost the baby.
+If you are bleeding but still feel pregnant then the chances are very good that the bleeding is just a scare and your baby is fine.
 An ultrasound will usually be reassuringly normal.

-It is possible to miscarry without any bleeding, which is known as a ‘missed abortion’.
-The fetus dies but is retained by your body.
-The signs of pregnancy would definitely have disappeared if this happens but the absence of a heartbeat would only be detected on ultrasound.
-You may need a curette to clear out the uterus.
+It is possible to miscarry without any bleeding.
+This is known as a ‘missed abortion’, where the fetus dies but is retained by your body.
+The signs of pregnancy would definitely have disappeared if that had happened but the absence of a heartbeat would only be detected using ultrasound.
+You might need a curette to clear out the uterus.